PhonePe/mustang/README.md

 # Mustang

-Mustang solves the problem of efficiently indexing Boolean expressions (both Disjunctive Normal Form (DNF) and Conjunctive Normal Form (CNF)) a high-dimensional multi-valued attribute space.
+Mustang solves the problem of efficiently indexing Boolean expressions (both Disjunctive Normal Form (DNF) and Conjunctive Normal Form (CNF)) in a high-dimensional multi-valued attribute space.
 The goal is to rapidly find the set of Boolean expressions that evaluate to true for a given assignment of values to attributes.
 A solution to this problem has applications in online advertising (where a Boolean expression represents an advertiserâ€™s user targeting requirements, and an assignment of values to attributes represents the characteristics of a user visiting an online